SereniT33/SOCI514SerenaChoi/Assign5/Assign5_Choi_OLS_Assumptions.md

     ## BP = 42.905, df = 4, p-value = 1.083e-08

 The small p-value suggest that we can reject the null hypothesis.
-Therefore, we can conclude that the variance of the errors is not constant across cases, and the OLS assumption of homoscedasticity is violated.
+Therefore, we can conclude that *the variance of the errors is not constant across cases*, and the OLS assumption of homoscedasticity is violated.
 Thus, the coefficients of the Model 1 are not the best linear unbiased estimators.